Jacqueline Wilson

 Dame Jacqueline Wilson (' Aitken; born 17 December 1945) is an English novelist known for her children's literature.
-Her novels have tackled realistic topics such as adoption and divorce.
+Her novels have tackled realistic topics such as adoption, abuse, and divorce.
 Since her debut novel in 1969, Wilson has written more than 100 books.

 Early life

 Jacqueline Aitken was born in Bath, Somerset, on 17 December 1945.
 Her father, Harry, was a civil servant and her mother, Margaret "Biddy" (née Clibbens), was an antiques dealer.
 Jacqueline particularly enjoyed books by Noel Streatfeild, as well as American classics such as Little Women and What Katy Did.
 At the age of nine, she wrote her first "book", "Meet the Maggots", which was 21 pages long.
 Wilson was given the nickname "Jacky Daydream" at school, which she later used as the title of her autobiography, telling of her life as a primary school-aged child.

 Wilson attended Coombe Girls' School in Surrey and Carshalton Technical College.
 After leaving school at the age of 16, she began training as a secretary but then applied to work with the Dundee-based publishing company DC Thomson on a new girls' magazine, Jackie.
+Wilson has claimed the magazine was named after her.